PRACTICE DIRECTION 2B – ALLOCATION OF CASES TO LEVELS OF JUDICIARY

 10 The proceedings specified paragraph 3.1(d) and (e) above will be allocated to a Circuit Judge.

 11.1 The following proceedings referred to in paragraph 8.1(a) will normally be allocated to a District Judge—

-(a) any claim which has been allocated to the small claims track or fast track or which is treated as being allocated to the multi-track under rule 8.9(c), or any claim referred to in the table at Section B of Practice Direction 8A, except claims:
+(a) any claim which has been allocated to the small claims track, fast track or intermediate track or which is treated as being allocated to the multi-track under rule 8.9(c), or any claim referred to in the table at Section B of Practice Direction 49E, except claims:

 (i) under Part I of the Landlord and Tenant Act 1927;